SM City Naga: Interior

+SM Cinema

-The SM Cinemas on the second floor of SM City Naga's parking garage mall front has four theatres, with a total seating capacity of about 1,400 seats.
+The cinemas on the second floor of SM City Naga's parking garage mall front has four cinemas, with a total seating capacity of about 1,400 seats.

+The mall opened five new regular cinemas on December 10, 2025.
+Similar to SM Cinema's newest technology offerings, it is equipped with Ferco seating, an RGB laser projector, and a Dolby 7.1 Surround Sound system.
+Following its opening, the old cinemas have been renumbered to Cinemas 6 to 8, leaving one cinema hall closed.

 Covered parking

 The four-level parking garage at the back portion of the mall is directly connected to the main building via the east mall front.
 It can accommodate approximately 695 parking slots exclusively for cars, prohibiting motorcycles or any non-automobile vehicles from entering.

 Expansion and renovation

 As of late 2024, SM City Naga has undergone a heavy expansion and renovation operation, closing off the open front parking lot, the taxi and tricycle stand and the motorcycle parking behind the queue.

 Tenants

 Mall anchors

 SM City Naga is anchored by SM Store, most of which is occupied by this two-story retailer, SM Supermarket, respectively occupying 11,991 sqm (129,070 sq ft) and 6,413 sqm (69,028 sq ft) of floor space.

 It has SM Supermalls junior anchors and retail affiliates such as SM Appliance Center, SM Cinemas, Watsons, BDO, National Book Store, ACE Hardware, and Naga Bingo.
 It also has a mix of local, national, and international retail brands, restaurants, and service vendors, totalling about 52 stores and services.